OniDaito/S9Lab/_posts/2011-08-21-Freelance.markdown

 - Try and cultivate self-control: 'This is work time.
 This is play time'

+- Think of a price, then triple it.
+Think of a time frame, then double it! ;)

 - Talk about what you do.
 Keep it interesting and relevant but get your name out there.

 - Meet new and interesting people!
 Don't call it networking.
 Call it 'simply being an interesting and sociable chap'